-- give a true and fair view of the state of the Group's affairs as at 31 March 2023 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of the Group's affairs as at 31 March 2024 and of its loss for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.

-We have audited the financial statements of the Group for the year ended 31 March 2023 which comprise the Consolidated Statement of Comprehensive Income, Consolidated Balance Sheet.
-Consolidated Cash Flow Statement.
-Consolidated Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Group for the year ended 31 March 2024 which comprise the Consolidated statement of comprehensive income, the Consolidated balance sheet, the Consolidated cash flow statement, the Consolidated statement of changes in equity, and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and IFRS as adopted by the European Union.